Jane Schoenbrun: Career

 On October 7, 2021, Deadline reported that Schoenbrun's next feature, I Saw the TV Glow, was in development.
-The film would be co-produced by Fruit Tree, the production banner of actress Emma Stone, as well as A24, which would also distribute the film.
-Starring Justice Smith and Jack Haven, (Note: Credited as Brigette Lundy-Paine) I Saw the TV Glow follows two teenage outcasts who bond over their shared love for a paranormal television series, only for them to lose touch with reality upon the show's cancellation.
+The film was co-produced by Fruit Tree and A24, the latter of which would also distribute the film.
+Starring Justice Smith and Jack Haven, (Note: Haven is credited as Brigette Lundy-Paine in the film, which was released prior to their coming out.)
+I Saw the TV Glow follows two teenage outcasts who bond over their shared love for a paranormal television series, only for them to lose touch with reality upon the show's cancellation.
+Schoenbrun has described a recurring childhood dream involving "the field behind the field" near their high school that served as a visual and thematic influence on the film's atmosphere and tone.
 Schoenbrun began writing the script for this film while they were about two months into hormone replacement therapy.
 They have stated that they view Justice Smith and Jack Haven's characters as being different sides of themself during the transition process.
 The film premiered at the 2024 Sundance Film Festival before screening at the Berlin International Film Festival and the South by Southwest Film Festival.
 I Saw the TV Glow was released in select theaters on May 3, 2024, before a wide release on May 17.
-The film was "hailed as an acutely intense psychodrama of self discovery".
+The film was "hailed as an acutely intense psychodrama of self discovery."

 In January 2023, The Film Stage announced that Schoenbrun was set to direct an adaptation of Imogen Binnie's 2013 novel Nevada, which is widely considered a classic of transgender literature.
-However, Schoenbrun confirmed in a May 2024 interview with The Cut that they had exited the project due to "creative differences with cis people".
-In a June 2024 profile that appeared in the New Yorker, Schoenbrun revealed that their next film would be a slasher called Teenage Sex and Death at Camp Miasma.
-According to Schoenbrun, the film will follow a queer director who, while shooting a new installment of a popular horror franchise, becomes obsessed with the process of casting the movie's "final girl" character.
+However, Schoenbrun confirmed in a May 2024 interview with The Cut that they had exited the project due to "creative differences with cis people."

+In a June 2024 profile for The New Yorker, Schoenbrun revealed that their next film would be a slasher called Teenage Sex and Death at Camp Miasma.
+Schoenbrun said the film would follow a queer director who, while shooting a new installment of a popular horror franchise, becomes obsessed with casting the actress who played the "final girl" character in the original movie.
+The film was produced by Mubi and Plan B Entertainment.
+Hannah Einbinder and Gillian Anderson star in the film.
+On June 17, 2025, Schoenbrun announced on Twitter that the filming for Teenage Sex and Death at Camp Miasma had finished.
+The film premiered at the 2026 Cannes Film Festival.